SFDC-Assets/PSA-SAMGov-Flow-Integration/README.md

 Experience Cloud Guest User records cannot be granted access via a permission set to the necessary external credential.
 In order to allow access, you must go to the profile for the site's Guest User and edit the appropriate permissions:
 1. Grant Read access to the User External Credentials object in the Object Settings of the profile
 2. Grant access to *samGovApiKey - All Users* in the External Credential Principal Access options
-3. Grant access to any parent Flows you create with calls to the included example SAM.gov Entity Search - Cage Code subflow or those you create yourself.
+3. Grant access to any parent Flows you create with calls to the included example SAM.gov Entity Search - CAGE Code subflow or those you create yourself.
 Action must be taken to edit the access options before granting access through profiles:
     1. From the Flow menu, click the action menu for the parent flow you created and choose *Edit Access*
     2. Check the box next to "Override default behavior and restrict access to enabled profiles or permission sets."
     3. Select and add the correct profile(s) for the Guest Users and sites who need access